(Updated October 22, 2021)

 - Government employees, including workers in government-owned and controlled companies

-- Managers or employees who manage the business they work for or any of its departments or branches
+- Manage the business they work for or any of its departments or branches.

 When Can Employers Require OT Work?